 Public art installation

-We have partnered with the Department of Canadian Heritage to display a unique and eye-catching public art piece at LeBreton Flats for one year, until summer 2024.
+In 2023, we partnered with Canadian Heritage to display a unique and eye-catching public art piece at LeBreton Flats.
+The piece was originally installed for one year, but has now been extended until June 2025.

 The artwork is titled When the Rubber Meets the Road (2018) and was created by Canadian artist Gerald Beaulieu.
 It is located along the LeBreton Flats Pathway west of the parklet area.